 The contribution requirements increase from year to year by the assumed inflation rate.
-In addition, the real rate of return on investments is calculated by subtracting the to 4.1% in the latter half of 2007, the current rate of 3% is still higher than the post-World
+In addition, the real rate of return on investments is calculated by subtracting the inflation rate from the nominal rate of return.
+Since NDFC 2003-1, the approved inflation rate has been 3%.
+The 2008 Annual Report notes that while inflation climbed to 4.1% in the latter half of 2007, the current rate of 3% is still higher than the post-World War II average.
+(Attachment B to Exhibit 1 at 6).
+The parties proposed that this rate be maintained.
+(Exhibit 2 at 3)